EDGE Fellow Summer Intern Position

-The EDGE Fellows Program enters its 17th summer as highly successful, respected and effective program.
+The EDGE Fellows Program plans for its 18th summer as a highly successful, respected and effective program.
 As independent consultants, EDGE Fellows commit to a 40 hour work week, have some flexibility in managing their work time and place of work, and complete a comprehensive report and presentation to their host company – providing actionable and well-supported recommendations.

 - Determining market need through analysis of industry trends, market opportunities and competitor analysis;

 - Providing cost/benefit analyses of different approaches to new business opportunities;

 - Researching government policies and tax regulations that might affect the new business;

 - Determining break-even points, projected revenues and profit potential for new investment;

 - Presenting ongoing findings to peers and mentors, culminating in a final paper, recommendations and presentation at the end of the internship;

 - Working closely with other EDGE Fellows throughout the summer – seeking and providing peer feedback.